ryan-neil/react-resources/practice/data-fetching/README.md

 ## 🟡 Part 2: Intermediate

 ### 🛠 Features
+  * Flatten out the data objects coming in (flattening nested objects)
   * Create a `DataTable` component and display the API data in a table format

 ### 💭 Solution